villekf/OMEGA-doc/docs/source/algorithms.rst

 Similar to above, but a reference image is needed: ``max(f, fRef, epsilon)/(A^T1)``. epsilon is a small value to prevent too small values.
 You need to input the reference image beforehand to ``options.referenceImage``.

+In MATLAB/Octave, ``options.precondTypeImage = [false;false;true;false;false;false;false];`` enables this preconditioner.
+For Python, you can simply use ``options.precondTypeImage[2] = True``.
+Note that this is mutually exclusive with diagonal and EM preconditioners!
+This means that you can only select one of these!
+You can select additionally some of the other preconditioners though.

 Momentum-like preconditioner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^